 Genetics – Genetics have been identified as contributing to around half of a person’s risk for developing an addiction.
 Mental health illness, gender and ethnicity can also be contributing risk factors relating to a person’s genetics.

-Teenage drug use – The earlier a person starts to use drugs, the greater the likelihood of developing substance abuse.
-This is especially true of teenagers as the human brain continues to develop until the age of 25 years old 7.
-Abusing drugs during the teenage years can greatly impact a child’s development socially, mentally and educationally.
+The earlier a person starts to use drugs, the greater the likelihood of developing substance abuse.
+This is especially true of teenagers as the human brain continues to grow until age 25 years old 7.
+Abusing drugs during the teenage years can significantly impact a child’s development socially, mentally and educationally.
 Substance abuse during developmental years can also affect how the brain develops, as drug use impacts areas of the brain that control impulse, decision making and judgement.
-In general, teenagers and young people are more likely to engage in high-risk behaviours such as trying drugs and not considering the consequences.8
+In teenagers, young people are more likely to engage in high-risk behaviours such as trying drugs and not considering the consequences.8

 Drug and alcohol misuse around children can be a leading factor in a child developing an addiction.